acceleratescience/acceleratescience.github.io/_posts/2023-10-04-how-can-we-…-understand-the-role-of-ai-and-social-networks-used-by-public-intellectuals.md

   I use data science to examine the impact of social networks on human intelligence and specifically, intellectual life.
 I’m especially interested in how the discourse set by a new type of intellectual sharing ideas online differs from that of academics debating ideas before the Internet.

-  There is a widely-accepted view that the discourse has changed.
-Opinions and ideas certainly travel fast online and human beings are undoubtedly producing more data than before, while machine learning and recommendation algorithms have a pervasive influence over much of our lives, but we still know relatively little about the sociological impact of this communications revolution  .
-Indeed, it is an area of study with vast research potential.
 author: Ehab Shanti, PhD student, Department of Sociology
 date: October 3, 2023 3:36 PM
 categories: